sapegin/richtypo.js/Readme.md

 Strip HTML tags.

-## Changelog
+## Change log

-The changelog can be found on the [Releases page](https://github.com/sapegin/richtypo.js/releases).
+The change log can be found on the [Releases page](https://github.com/sapegin/richtypo.js/releases).

 ---